Tagus River emptying into the Atlantic ocean as seen from a Pan Am clipper 1940. Google Arts & Culture Life Pan Am Clipper |

 No terrapleno, serão construidas instalações para o serviço aéro-marítimo, que, em ante-projecto, compreenderão um edifício de estação de 100m x 20m armazens, hangars, depósitos, etc., conjunto enquadrado num arranjo urbanístico que permitirá o acesso pela Rua de Cintura do Pôrto e pela futura Avenida Infante D. Henrique, que começando no Terreiro do Paço, passando pela frente do Edifício da antiga Alfândega, Rua João Evangelista, etc., acompanhará paralelamente a margem, dela apenas separada pela linha férrea e instalações do pôrto.

-Aeroporto Marítimo de Lisboa, Mário Novais, 1940.
+Aeroporto Marítimo de Lisboa, Mário Novais, 1940. flickr |

 Os estrangulamentos que, em certos locais, o espaço livre apresenta, permitirão, pela ausência de Armazens, vista desembaraçada do Rio e, a partir de determinado ponto, o traçado da Avenida a meia-encosta terá, sabre todas as instalações, comandamento.